Partial Information in a Mean-Variance Portfolio Selection Game: Discussion and Numerical Illustration

-When $\mu$ alternates between $\mu_1$ and $\mu_2$ behind the scenes, Theorem~\ref{THM_1} stipulates trading according to $\pi^*_i$ in \eqref{NE-1}, with ``$\eta\equiv0$'' therein replaced by \eqref{eta}.
-By the same reasoning in Section~\ref{subsec:discuss}, both terms in \eqref{NE-1} can aggravate systemic risk.
-As to which term takes command, a different story unfolds.
+It is intertemporal hedging (i.e., the second term of \eqref{NE-1}) that drives \eqref{NE-1} significantly away from \eqref{NE_constant}.
+Recall that under the measure $\Q$ in \eqref{Q}, $P(\cdot)$ in \eqref{P} becomes \eqref{P''} with $\eta\equiv0$, which is the original driftless $\P$-dynamics plus a new drift term.
+As the added drift term is bounded, the strong oscillation (or ``impreciseness'') of \eqref{P} under $\P$ is largely inherited by \eqref{P''} under $\Q$.
+The arguments below \eqref{zeta=P'} then suggest an inflated second term of \eqref{NE-1}, or intertemporal hedging.
+As shown in the first two plots of Figure~\ref{subfig:pi_i}, intertemporal hedging drastically alters the trading strategy and thus severely impacts investors' wealth (the first plot, Figure~\ref{subfig:X_i}).

-By Lemma~\ref{lem:tW}, $P(\cdot)=\widetilde{\mathfrak p}_1(\cdot)$ in \eqref{p_j'} satisfies SDE \eqref{P'}.
-Let us compare SDEs \eqref{P'} and \eqref{P} (the one under a fixed $\mu$) closely.
-As \eqref{P} involves only the Brownian motion term, it can oscillate wildly between 0 and 1, despite the ultimate convergence to either 0 or 1 (by Lemma~\ref{lem:p to 1}).
+For the case of an alternating $\mu$, by Lemma~\ref{lem:tW}, $P(\cdot)={\mathfrak p}_1(\cdot)$ in \eqref{p_j'} satisfies SDE \eqref{P'}, which behaves quite differently from \eqref{P} (the SDE under a fixed $\mu$).
+As \eqref{P} involves only a Brownian motion term, it can oscillate wildly between 0 and 1, despite its ultimate convergence to 0 or 1 (by Lemma~\ref{lem:p to 1}).
 By contrast, the drift term of \eqref{P'} makes the process mean-reverting.
 As \eqref{P'} always tends to return to the mean level $\frac{q_2}{q_1+q_2}$, its oscillation between 0 and 1 is dampened.
 In other words, with \eqref{P}, investors' judgment of $\mu$ changes widely over time, but a firm clear opinion will take shape eventually; with \eqref{P'}, investors' judgment is stable over time but remains vague throughout.

-This lasting vagueness keeps the first term of \eqref{NE-1} away from the ideal trading level \eqref{NE_Markov} {\it perpetually}.
-Indeed, as $P(\cdot)$ in \eqref{P'} never stays near 0 or 1 for long, $\theta(P(\cdot))$ is constantly far away from $\mu_1$ and $\mu_2$, whence from $\mu(M(\cdot))$.
-In the first plot of Figure~\ref{fig:mu alternates}(c), we see $P(\cdot)$ oscillate around $\frac{q_2}{q_1+q_2}=0.5$, taking values mostly within $[0.4,0.6]$.
-Accordingly, $\theta(P(\cdot))$ never gets close to $\mu(M(\cdot))$, leaving the first term of \eqref{NE-1} distinct from \eqref{NE_Markov} perpetually (the last two plots, Figure~\ref{fig:mu alternates}(b)).
-The resulting wealth processes (the last two plots, Figure~\ref{fig:mu alternates}(a)) then differ substantially: trading according to the first term of \eqref{NE-1} severely reduces wealth, causing many defaults.
+This lasting vagueness keeps myopic trading (i.e., the first term of \eqref{NE-1}) away from the full-information trading strategy \eqref{NE_Markov} {\it perpetually}.
+As $P(\cdot)$ in \eqref{P'} never stays near 0 or 1 for long, $\theta(P(\cdot))$ is constantly far away from $\mu_1$ and $\mu_2$ (and thus from $\mu(\cdot)$ in \eqref{mu process}).
+In the second plot of Figure~\ref{fig:P}, $P(\cdot)$ in \eqref{P'} oscillates around $\frac{q_2}{q_1+q_2}=0.5$, taking values mostly within $[0.4,0.6]$.
+Accordingly, $\theta(P(\cdot))$ never gets close to $\mu(\cdot)$ in \eqref{mu process}, leaving myopic trading distinct from \eqref{NE_Markov} perpetually (the last two plots, Figure~\ref{subfig:pi_i'}).
+The resulting wealth processes (the last two plots, Figure~\ref{subfig:X_i'}) then differ substantially.